pombreda/lepl/doc-src/manual/binary.rst

    The ``bin`` package is very new and still under active development.
 The API may change significantly (even between minor releases).
-And the code is more likely to contain bugs than other parts of LEPL.
+And the code is more likely to contain bugs than other parts of Lepl.

    This documentation is rather short and incomplete; it will be extended as the package is developed further.

 The ``bin`` package supports both parsing and (re-)constructing binary data.
-It uses the core LEPL engine which, because of Python's relaxed typing and calling conventions, is not restricted to parsing text.
+It uses the core Lepl engine which, because of Python's relaxed typing and calling conventions, is not restricted to parsing text.
 But it also adds additional support to help address problems that are unique to handling binary data.

 The first few sections below discuss the representation of data.
-This (rather tedious) detail is necessary to precisely define how binary values are handled by LEPL.
+This (rather tedious) detail is necessary to precisely define how binary values are handled by Lepl.

 Abstract Model
 --------------

-LEPL models binary data as an array of bits, visualised from left to right.
+Lepl models binary data as an array of bits, visualised from left to right.
 The zeroth index is the least significant bit and is visualised as being "leftmost".
 For a value with `n` bits, the `n-1` index is the most significant bit, visualised as being "rightmost".